fDesmet/TRACEX/README.md

 1. A namelist python file (define_TRACEX_variables.py) setting ALL necessary parameters and path-names
 2. A module containing all necessary functions (TRACEX_functions.py)
 3. The main routine to detect the extremes (launch_TRACEX.py) calling both module and namelist
-4. A simple example on a 2D array with a step-by-step description of the algorthm (TRACEX_unit_test folder)
+4. A simple example on a 2D array with a step-by-step description of the algorithm (TRACEX_unit_test folder)

 ## Goal of the package
 The package aims at tracking in time spatially coherent structures of grid cells fulfilling a given criterion in large datasets, such as earth system model output, that cannot be treated as one block due to memory exceedance and thus need to be chunked. <br>